 Making Use of Cyber Monday

-- Sending customers a voucher to redeem on an in-salon service when they purchase a full-price product online
+- Sending customers a gift card to redeem on an in-salon service when they purchase a full-price product online

 - Awarding double loyalty points to customers who buy anything online on Cyber Monday

-- Creating an online “Scavenger Hunt” with hidden voucher codes placed across your website and redeemable on certain products on your Online Store
+- Creating an online “Scavenger Hunt” with hidden discount codes placed across your website and redeemable on certain products on your Online Store

 - Adding a complimentary “mystery product” to purchases made over a certain amount

-- Offering discounted online gift vouchers, i.e, selling £50 gift vouchers for £45
+- Offering discounted online gift cards, i.e, selling $50 gift cards for $45

-For many businesses in the pro-beauty industry, preparing for the Christmas rush is a delicate balancing act of generating hype and celebration while making sure your day-to-day operations remain running smoothly for staff and clients.
-In the run-up to Christmas, your time is more valuable than ever; especially if your salon booking system is full.
+For many businesses in the pro-beauty industry, preparing for the seasonal rush is a delicate balancing act of generating hype and celebration while making sure your day-to-day operations remain running smoothly for staff and clients.
+In the run-up to December, your time is more valuable than ever; especially if your salon booking system is full.
 This is where rebooking strategies and the help of a salon booking system come into play.

 If rebooking on the day isn’t something that would work for your business, setting up an automated rebooking SMS or email prompt on your salon software system can help.
-This feature integrates seamlessly into your Phorest salon appointment software and automatically messages clients at the best time to remind them to rebook, helping you get those loyal clients back into the salon without having to worry about contacting them manually; freeing up your time and theirs.
+This feature automatically messages clients at the best time to remind them to rebook, helping you get those loyal clients back into the salon without having to worry about contacting them manually; freeing up your time and theirs.

-Stop No-Shows & Late Cancellations in the Run-Up to Christmas
+Stop No-Shows & Late Cancellations in the Run-Up to The Holidays

 Charging a small deposit and sending an automated SMS or email reminder before a client’s appointment has been shown to drastically reduce the number of no-shows a salon business experiences, as it reminds clients of an appointment they may have otherwise forgotten and makes them more likely to stick with the appointment so they don’t lose out on money.

-Make Christmas Appointment Booking as Easy as Possible
+Make Holiday Appointment Booking as Easy as Possible

-Sending marketing material that advertises your online booking offerings in the run-up to Christmas is a fantastic way to drive bookings and fill up your salon calendar in a way that requires little to no work from you and your salon team.
+Sending marketing material that advertises your online booking offerings in the run-up to the festive season is a fantastic way to drive bookings and fill up your salon calendar in a way that requires little to no work from you and your salon team.

 Similarly, implementing a remote check-in service in the salon, such as the PhorestGuest remote check-in app, can help free up time in the salon for your staff and clients, eliminating queues and ensuring your day runs smoothly without any hiccups.
 With a streamlined booking and check-in service, your team can focus less on managing clients and focus more on delivering that top-class customer service and festive joy that’s all the more appreciated during the holidays.

-Like Black Friday and Cyber Monday, Christmas is the perfect opportunity to increase retail sales; both in the salon and online.
+Like Black Friday and Cyber Monday, The Holidays are the perfect opportunity to increase retail sales; both in the salon and online.
 Similar to what we mentioned about Black Friday earlier in the article, planning a targeted marketing campaign via SMS and/or email is an effective way of advertising all the amazing products you have available and encouraging clients to choose your business as their preferred retailer to buy gifts from.

 You can also create some unique gifting bundles to make it easier on customers to purchase for their loved ones while looking like they put some thought into their gifts – a gift set for curly hair types, a self-care set for new mums or dads, or a collection of products for combination skin for example.